Strain effects on topological and valley properties of Janus monolayer $\mathrm{VSiGeN_4}$: Discussion and Conclusion

 \section{Discussion and Conclusion}

 Monolayer $\mathrm{RuBr_2}$ shows the same electronic states induced by strain with $\mathrm{VSiGeN_4}$ for both out-of-plane and in-plane cases\cite{a7}.
-However, the MAE of $\mathrm{RuBr_2}$ varies monotonously with increasing $a/a_0$.
+However, the MCA energy of $\mathrm{RuBr_2}$ varies monotonously with increasing $a/a_0$.
 The strain can suppress/enhance the kinetic energy of electron, and then effectively enhances/suppresses the correlation effect\cite{a5}.
-This means that electronic correlation can induce the similar change of electronic states and MAE with strain, which has been confirmed for $\mathrm{RuBr_2}$\cite{a7}.
-To further confirm complex strain dependence of MAE, we calculate the MAE as a function of correlation strength $U$, which is also plotted in \autoref{s-m}.
-It is clearly seen that the MAE vs between $a/a_0$ and $U$ show very similar outline, as is expected.
-The complex strain dependence of MAE can be readily extended to $\mathrm{VSi_2P_4}$, $\mathrm{VSi_2N_4}$, $\mathrm{VSiSnN_4}$ and so on, because they share the same crystal structure with $\mathrm{VSiGeN_4}$.
-In fact, for $\mathrm{VSi_2P_4}$, one can observe similar transitions in the MAE as a function of $U$\cite{a5}.
+This means that electronic correlation can induce the similar change of electronic states and MCA energy with strain, which has been confirmed for $\mathrm{RuBr_2}$\cite{a7}.
+To further confirm complex strain dependence of MCA energy, we calculate the MCA energy as a function of correlation strength $U$, which is also plotted in \autoref{s-m}.
+It is clearly seen that the MCA vs $a/a_0$ and MCA vs $U$ show very similar behavior, as expected.
+The complex strain dependence of MCA can be readily extended to $\mathrm{VSi_2P_4}$, $\mathrm{VSi_2N_4}$, $\mathrm{VSiSnN_4}$ and so on, because they share the same crystal structure with $\mathrm{VSiGeN_4}$.
+In fact, for $\mathrm{VSi_2P_4}$, one can observe similar transitions in the MCA energy as a function of $U$\cite{a5}.

 In summary, we have demonstrated that strain can result in a different phase diagram for different magnetic anisotropy (out-of-plane and in-plane cases).
 For out-of-plane situation, the strain can induce novel VQAHI with exotic chiral-spin-valley locking edge states between two HVM states, and these are related with sign-reversible Berry curvature and band inversions of $d_{xy}$+$d_{x^2-y^2}$ and $d_{z^2}$ orbitals at -K and K valleys.
-For in-plane situation, $\mathrm{VSiGeN_4}$ is a CFMS without spontaneous valley polarization.
-Particularly, the calculated intrinsic MAE shows that multiple transitions in the magnetic anisotropy can be induced by strain, which is further confirmed by calculating MAE vs $U$.
+For in-plane situation, $\mathrm{VSiGeN_4}$ is a common magnetic semiconductor without spontaneous valley polarization.
+Particularly, the calculated intrinsic MCA energy shows multiple transitions induced by strain, which is further confirmed by calculating MCA vs $U$.
 Intrinsically, there is not a VQAHI, which can be realized by external magnetic field.
-Our works deepen our understanding of strain effects in the V-based 2D $\mathrm{MA_2Z_4}$ family materials, and it will open new perspectives for multifunctional electronic device applications based on these materials.
+Our works deepen our understanding of strain effects in the V-based 2D $\mathrm{MA_2Z_4}$ family materials, and open new perspectives for multifunctional electronic device applications based on these materials.